NOTE: This article is applicable to our Classic Checkout solution only.

 11. Set the track type to "Event" and then set the Category and Action name required for Event Tracking.
 At the bottom of the form please check "Enable overriding settings in this tag" and pass there with your Google Analytics ID.
 When everything is filled, click "Save".

-12. You final Tag Configuration should look like this.
+12. This is what your final Tag Configuration should look like.

 Your first Trigger and Tag is created.
 For other events (alreadyRegistered, selectedMethodView, paymentInfoView, paymentInfoSubmit, purchaseComplete) you will need to repeat the process for each of them.